Howard Hughes: Later years in Las Vegas

-Hughes was living in the Intercontinental Hotel near Lake Managua in Nicaragua, seeking privacy and security, when a magnitude 6.5 earthquake damaged Managua in December 1972.
+Hughes was living in the Intercontinental Hotel near Lake Managua in Nicaragua, seeking privacy and security, when a magnitude 6.5 earthquake damaged Managua on December 23, 1972.
 As a precaution, Hughes moved to a large tent facing the hotel; after a few days, he moved to the Nicaraguan National Palace and stayed there as a guest of Anastasio Somoza Debayle before leaving for Florida on a private jet the following day.
 He subsequently moved into the penthouse at the Xanadu Princess Resort on Grand Bahama Island, which he had recently purchased.
 He lived almost exclusively in the penthouse of the Xanadu Beach Resort & Marina for the last four years of his life.
 Hughes spent a total of $300 million on his many properties in Las Vegas.

 Autobiography hoax

 In 1972, author Clifford Irving caused a media sensation when he claimed he had co-written an authorized Hughes autobiography.
-Irving claimed he and Hughes had corresponded through the United States mail, and offered as proof handwritten notes allegedly sent by Hughes.
+Irving claimed he and Hughes had corresponded through the United States mail and offered as proof handwritten notes allegedly sent by Hughes.
 Publisher McGraw-Hill, Inc. was duped into believing the manuscript was authentic.
 Hughes was so reclusive that he did not immediately publicly refute Irving's statement, leading many to believe that Irving's book was genuine.
-However, before the book's publication, Hughes finally denounced Irving in a teleconference attended by reporters Hughes knew personally: James Bacon of the Hearst papers, Marin Miles of the Los Angeles Times, Vernon Scott of UPI, Roy Neal of NBC News, Gene Handsaker of AP, Wayne Thomas of the Chicago Tribune, and Gladwin Hill of the New York Times.
+However, before the book's publication, Hughes finally denounced Irving in a teleconference attended by reporters Hughes knew personally: James Bacon of the Hearst papers, Marvin Miles of the Los Angeles Times, Vernon Scott of UPI, Roy Neal of NBC News, Gene Handsaker of AP, Wayne Thomas of the Chicago Tribune, and Gladwin Hill of the New York Times.

 The entire hoax finally unraveled.
-The United States Postal Inspection Service got a subpoena to force Irving to turn over samples of his handwriting.
-The USPS investigation led to Irving's indictment and subsequent conviction for using the postal service to commit fraud.
+The United States Postal Inspection Service (USPIS) got a subpoena to force Irving to turn over samples of his handwriting.
+The USPIS investigation led to Irving's indictment and subsequent conviction for using the postal service to commit fraud.
 He was incarcerated for 17 months.
 In 1974, the Orson Welles film F for Fake included a section on the Hughes autobiography hoax, leaving a question open as to whether it was actually Hughes who took part in the teleconference (since so few people had actually heard or seen him in recent years).
 In 1977, The Hoax by Clifford Irving was published in the United Kingdom, telling his story of these events.
 The 2006 film The Hoax, starring Richard Gere, is also based on these events.